 However, all tours can be moved and rescheduled for no charge, avoiding any fees if you are not able to travel for any reason.
 So if you are unsure as to when you are able to travel, but want to plan something to look forward to for when the restrictions do ease, then you can book with us knowing your trip can be moved at no charge.
 So you can continue to look forward to that dream Iceland trip without stress!
 Read through the details of our cancellation policies here.

-Rules for those with a Vaccine or antibodies (updated 22nd of July 2021) As always, please look at the official government COVID-19 website for a full update.
+Rules for those with a Vaccine or Antibodies (updated 25th of February 2022) As always, please look at the official government COVID-19 website for a full update.